-Welcome to our Reception classes at Bramingham Primary School.
+Welcome to the Early Years Unit at Bramingham Primary School.
 We look forward to building a strong partnership between home and school, in order to best support your child.
-At Bramingham, we work very closely together as a team of teachers, teaching assistants and family workers.
+At Bramingham, we work very closely together as a team of teachers and teaching assistants.
 Your child will get to know each of us and we will each get to know your child.